mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Pass Rate (%)** | 100% | 100% | 100% |

 ### For Registration Devices using MOSIP's Mock SBI
+The MOSIP’s Mock SBI has been tested for compliance with the specification across 49 test cases.
+Test cases specific to quality and user interactions have been tested with real devices rather than mock.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|